About me

 When we left (in 1996), I started working for Bashan Systems, first supporting their software and then a part of the team that set up Bashan's Internet development center.
 I was the "web interface" guy in the team.
 I learnt HTML and image manipulation all by myself.
 Remember, it was '96, no one taught this stuff then.

 My first question in a newsgroup was in May 30th 1996 and I haven't shut up since then.
-Almost always, I sign my Emails with ***Love and Peace***.
-You can see where I have hanged around by looking at the "Elswhere" section in the English homepage of this site.

 People are more important than computers.